arup-group/actions-city-modelling-lab/README.md

  - notebook_kernel (optional, default=""): If jupyter notebooks are tested, specify the kernel name they expect, e.g. the package name
  - lint (optional, default=true): If true, check code quality with the Ruff linter.
  - pytest_args (optional, default=""): Additional arguments to pass to pytest.
- - upload_to_codecov (optional, default=False/null): If true, upload coverage report to codecov.
+ - upload_to_codecov (optional, default=false): If true, upload coverage report to codecov.
 This assumes your repository is public as it does not expect an API key.

 _Required secrets_: None